“The year my family spent in the North Pacific was profound"

 Volunteering in Republic of the Marshall Islands

-The Republic of the Marshall Islands is 4,000 kilometres northeast of Australia and is one of two countries entirely made up of low-lying coral atolls.
+The Republic of the Marshall Islands, located in the Pacific Ocean, is is one of just two countries entirely made up of low-lying coral atolls.